EFTEC/RouteOne/README.md

 Unlikely other libraries, this library does not have dependencies and it is contained in a single class.

 This library is based in **CoC Convention over Configuration**.
-It reduces the boilerplate but it fixes the functionality.
-In this case, this library does not allow to change the "route" but it covers practically all cases, so it increases the performance and usability while it sacrifices flexibility.
+It reduces the boilerplate but it has fixed functionalities.
+This library does not allow to change the "route" but it covers practically all cases, so it increases the performance and usability while it sacrifices flexibility.

+This library is also as fast as possible and slim as possible.

 [![Build Status](https://travis-ci.org/EFTEC/RouteOne.svg?branch=master)](https://travis-ci.org/EFTEC/RouteOne)